SnowyCoder/carcassonne/README.md

 In future versions we plan to use WebRTC to distribute the gameplay load.

 ### Game Logic
-The client handles all of the game logic, the server only knows what's the avatar like.
+The client handles all of the game logic.
 This has been designed to ease client implementation and to support multiple game protocols when needed.

 ### Thanks